 Step 1: Line an 8″ baking tin with parchment paper and set it aside.
-Preheat your oven to 180C/350F while you make your brownies
+Preheat the oven to 180C/350F while you make the brownies

-Step 4: In a separate larger bowl, whisk together your eggs and sugar until completely combined.
-Slowly drizzle in your cooled chocolate mixture, beating as you go so it’s all evenly mixed together.
-Add in your vanilla and stir in.
+Step 4: In a separate larger bowl, whisk together the eggs and sugar for about five minutes until really pale and at least double in size.
+Slowly drizzle in the cooled chocolate mixture, beating as you go so it is all evenly mixed together.
+Add in the vanilla and stir in.

-Step 5: Into your mixing bowl, sift in the flour, baking powder and salt.
-Fold this into your chocolatey mixture rather than whisking so you don’t add air to your batter.
-Finally, tip in 200g broken mini eggs and fold through.
+Step 5: Into the mixing bowl, sift in the flour, baking powder and salt.
+Fold this into the chocolatey mixture rather than whisking so you keep the volume added to the batter.
+Finally, tip in the crushed mini eggs and fold through.

 What baking tin do you need for chocolate brownies?

-Metal tins are best for making your mini egg brownies at home.
+Metal tins are best for making the mini egg brownies at home.
 This is because they distribute heat evenly and ensure an even bake.
 I would recommend avoiding glass, silicone, or ceramic dishes to make brownies in.
-Glass dishes absorb heat, leading to burnt or over baked edges for your brownies.
-Silicone does not conduct heat at all, which means it will take longer to bake your brownies.
+Glass dishes absorb heat, leading to burnt or over baked edges on the brownies.
+Silicone does not conduct heat at all, which means it will take longer to bake the brownies.
 And ceramic dishes are very similar to glass: they conduct heat well, but can result in over baked brownies.

 How do I line a baking tin?

 There are many ways to line a square baking tin.
-The simplest way is to cut two strips of baking parchment slightly smaller than one side of your tin first.
-Lightly brush your tin all over with melted butter.
-Then lay your strips of parchment paper in your tin in a cross shape.
-Press and smooth onto the tin, ensuring the edges and corners are folded to give you nice neat edges.
+The simplest way is to cut two strips of baking parchment slightly smaller than one side of the tin first.
+Lightly brush the tin all over with melted butter.
+Then lay the strips of parchment paper in the tin in a cross shape.
+Press and smooth onto the tin, ensuring the edges and corners are folded to give nice neat edges.

 How to know when brownies are done?

 When do you pull mini egg brownies out of the oven?
-Too soon and you’ll end up with an underbaked runny mess.
-Too late and you’ll have a well baked chocolatey slab that is tough and potentially too dense to eat.
-So here are my top tips and things to look for to help you decide when your brownies are done:
+Too soon and you will end up with an underbaked runny mess.
+Too late and you end up with a well baked chocolatey slab that is hard and potentially too difficult to eat.
+So here are my top tips, including things to look for, to help you decide when your brownies are done:

-- You want to make sure your brownies are completely firm all around the edges.
-I don’t mean hard as a rock, but firm so there is no air when pressed.
+- You want to make sure the brownies are completely firm all around the edges.
+I don’t mean hard as a rock, but firm enough to hold its own pressed.
 It should feel like the baked texture of a cake, but only along the edges.
-I sometimes find I need to turn my tin in the oven, depending on how evenly it’s baking.
+I sometimes find I need to turn my tin in the oven, depending on how evenly it is baking.
 This is just to ensure all sides are equally baked.

-- If you wiggle your tin, it shouldn’t look like a crust floating on top of a pool of brownie.
+- If you wiggle the tin, it should not look like a crust floating on top of a pool of brownie batter.
 In other words, it should not jiggle around.
-Instead, remove your mini egg brownie from the oven when it has a crust on top and feels a little fudgy when gently pressed.
-If it does look or feel more liquidy in the middle, simply leave it in the oven for a few more minutes.
+Instead, remove the mini egg brownie from the oven when it has a crust on top and feels a little fudgy and soft when gently pressed.
+If it does look or feel more liquid-like in the middle, simply leave it in the oven for a few more minutes and test again.

-- Skewer tests don’t work too well on brownies.
-This is because testing the middle using the skewer/crumb test will inevitably leave you with overbaked edges.
-If you wish to use a skewer, test your brownie about 1″ in from the edge of the tin.
-If it comes out clean, you’re good to go!
+- Skewer tests are not the best with brownies.
+This is because testing the middle using the skewer/crumb test will inevitably leave you with over baked edges and brownies.
+If you really do wish to use a skewer, test the brownie about 1″ in from the edge of the tin.
+If it comes out clean or with a few damp crumbs, you are good to go!

 What is the best way to cut brownies?

-Leaving your brownies to cool completely before cutting them is the best way to help you get lovely neat brownie pieces.
+Leaving the brownies to cool completely before cutting them is the best way to get lovely neat brownie pieces.
 Brownies are normally slightly underbaked when removed from the oven.
 So leaving it to cool completely allows just a little more firming from residual heat.

-When cutting your cooled brownies, always remember to use a sharp knife.
-Dip your knife in hot water and wipe it down before cutting.
-Repeat this process, dipping and drying your knife, in between eat cut for really clean cut lines for your brownies.
+When cutting the cooled brownies, always remember to use a sharp knife.
+Dip the knife in hot water and wipe it down before cutting.
+Repeat this process, dipping and drying the knife, in between eat cut for really clean cut lines when cutting brownies.

 I like to cut my brownies (when baked in an 8″ square) into sixteen pieces, so 4×4.
 For me, these brownies are perfect at this size, as they are rich and chunky and just the right amount.
 However, I do know that many people enjoy more than less, so do decide what size you cut depending on your preferences.

-How long do mini egg brownies last?
+How long do mini eggs brownies last?
 How do I store my brownies?

 These mini egg brownies will keep for up to 4 days once baked.
 They should be stored in an airtight container, in a cool place away from direct sunlight.